Clinical Mental Health Counseling

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits both the School and Clinical Mental Health Counseling Programs.
 CACREP accreditation offers greater recognition of quality professional preparation within the “job market," as well as educational opportunities beyond a master’s degree.
 Students are also provided with greater reciprocity for state/territory certifications and license beyond New York State.

 Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling with further specialization possible in substance abuse counseling or rehabilitation counseling.
-With some extra coursework, students may meet the requirements of both programs.
 Please contact your advisor if you have any questions.

 Accredited by CACREP – the Council for Accreditation of Counseling and Related Education Programs – for maximum degree portability and increased job opportunities with veteran and government agencies.